chronopsychiatry/UK-Biobank-Time-Dimensions-Project/Projects/Lifetime-Shiftwork/README.md

 |50	|Self-report only|
 |51	|Self-report and other source(s)|

-R code for extracting eid of MS participants is here [here](Projects/Lifetime-Shiftwork/get_MS_var to add to github.R)
+R code for extracting eid of MS participants is [here](Projects/Lifetime-Shiftwork/get_MS_var-to-add-to-github.R) It might be necessary to exclude shiftwork data after diagnosis of MS?
+It wouldn't matter if people did shiftwork after diagnosis only?